Multi-Scale Matrix Sampling and Sublinear-Time PageRank Computation: Introduction

-The meaning of 'significant' vertices depend on the semantics of the network and the applications.
-In this paper, we focus on a particular measure of significance --- the PageRanks of the vertices.
-PageRank was introduced by Page and Brin in their seminal work for ranking webpages \cite{PageBMW98}.
-Mathematically, the PageRank (with restart constant, also known as the teleportation constant, $\alpha$) of a web-page is proportional to the the probability that the page is visited by a random surfer who explores the web using the following simple random walk: at each step, with probability $(1-\alpha)$ go to a random webpage linked to from the current page, and with probability $\alpha$, restarts the process from a randomly chosen page.
-For reasons to be cleared shortly, we consider a normalization of the PageRank so that the sum of the PageRank values over all vertices is equal to $n$, the number of vertices in the network.
-In other words, suppose $\text{PageRank}(u)$ denote the PageRank of vertex $u$ in the network $G = (V,E)$.
-Then,
+The meanings and measures of significant vertices depend on the semantics of the network and the applications.
+In this paper, we focus on a particular measure of significance --- the \textit{PageRank} of the vertices.

+Formally, the PageRank (with restart constant, also known as the teleportation constant, $\alpha$) of a Web page is proportional to the probability that the page is visited by a random surfer who explores the Web using the following simple random walk: at each step, with probability $(1-\alpha)$ go to a random Web page linked to from the current page, and with probability $\alpha$, restart the process from a uniformly chosen Web page.
+For the ease of presentation of our later results, we consider a normalization of PageRank so that the sum of the PageRank values over all vertices is equal to $n$, the number of vertices in the network,

-PageRank has been used by the Google search engine and has found applications in wide range of data analysis problems \cite{BrinP98,Berkhin05}.
-In this context, the problem of identifying ``significant'' vertices could be illustrated by the following search problem: Let {\sc Top PageRanks} denote the problem of identifying all vertices whose PageRanks in a network $G = (V,E)$ are more than a given threshold value $1 \leq \Delta \leq |V|$.
+PageRank has been used by the Google search engine and has found applications in a wide range of data analysis problems \cite{Berkhin05,BrinP98}.
+In this paper, we consider the following natural problem of finding vertices with ``significant'' PageRank:

-In this paper, we consider for the following close variant of {\sc Top PageRanks}: \begin{quote} {\bf {\sc Significant PageRanks}:} {\em Given a network $G =(V,E)$, a threshold value $1\leq \Delta \leq |V|$ and a positive constant $c>1$, compute, with success probability $1-o(1)$, a subset $S\subseteq V$ with the property that $S$ contains all vertices of PageRank at least $\Delta$ and no vertex with PageRank less than $\Delta/c$. } \end{quote}
+\begin{quote} {\bf {\sc SignificantPageRanks}:} {\em Given a network $G =(V,E)$, a threshold value $1\leq \Delta \leq |V|$ and a positive constant $c>1$, compute a subset $S\subseteq V$ with thWe property that $S$ contains all vertices of PageRank at least $\Delta$ and no vertex with PageRank less than $\Delta/c$. } \end{quote}

+For the corresponding algorithmic problem we assume that the network topology is described in the \emph{sparse} representation of an (arbitrarily ordered) adjacency list for each vertex, as is natural for sparse graphs such as social and information networks.
+We are interested in developing an efficient local algorithm \cite{SpielmanTengLocalClustering,AndersenCL06,AndersenBCHMT08} for the problem in the context of Web applications.
+The algorithm is only allowed to randomly sample out-links of previously accessed nodes in addition to sampling nodes uniformly at random from the network.
+This model is highly suitable for PageRank maintenance in Web graphs and online information networks.